OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationuser_list_classes.md

 # List classes

+Retrieve the [educationClass](../resources/educationclass.md) objects that the specified **educationUser** belongs to.

-Retrieve a list of class objects.
-Note that if the delegated token is used, members can only see information about their own classes.
+>**Note:** If the delegated token is used, members can only see information about their own classes.
+Use the `...beta/education/me/classes` resource in this case.

 <!-- Please verify the revision to the delegated token text. -->